Sutton, London: Trinity United Reformed and Methodist Church

-The Grade II listed Trinity Church is in the Gothic style, with its exterior in Kent ragstone.
+The Grade II listed Trinity Church is in the Gothic Revival style, with its exterior in Kent ragstone.
 Its tall, square tower is the most striking architectural feature and makes the building a landmark.
 Its "crown and lantern" spire is a very unusual feature, shared with two cathedrals — St Giles' Cathedral in Edinburgh and Newcastle Cathedral.

 The present building, officially opened in 1907, was renamed Trinity Methodist Church following the Methodist Union in 1932.
 In 1972 the Congregational and Presbyterian Churches united, and the Congregational and Methodist congregations in Sutton also united, with Trinity becoming a joint United Reformed and Methodist church.